Enter and Work in Confined Spaces Course

 ERGT Desired Skills and Knowledge

-This course is aimed at experienced workers who are in fulltime or part time employment and have completed a vocational level 2 certificate or higher qualification.
+The Enter and Work in Confined Spaces Training course is aimed at experienced workers who are in fulltime or part time employment and have completed a vocational level 2 certificate or higher qualification.
 The trainee should be familiar with writing routine reports, such as handover notes and maintenance reports, clarifying work instructions, communicating with team members about routine operations, working in accordance with workplace safety standards, reporting hazards and obtaining permits.

 Medical and Health Standards